Quick Answer: What Is Business Insurance?

 Business insurance protects a business from any losses that may arise from day-to-day business operations.
 It is a broad insurance policy class that is only available to companies.
 Business insurance habitually covers potential damages to business property, loss of financial instruments, or property and employee-related risks.
-It accounts for about a half of the property insurances, and it incorporates the insurance products called commercial lines.
+It accounts for about half of all property insurance premiums in the United States, according to the Insurance Information Institute’s commercial lines data, and it incorporates the insurance products called commercial lines.

 Business insurance can be a legal liability, property damage policy, or employee cover.
 Business owners must evaluate their insurance needs and consider taking an insurance cover.
 If entrepreneurs feel they can’t identify the risks their business is exposed to, they can work with professional insurance agents.
-Licensed insurance brokers often find suitable insurance covers for businesses, enabling them to operate without risks.
+Licensed insurance brokers — regulated in the United States by state departments of insurance and overseen at the federal level by bodies such as the National Association of Insurance Commissioners (NAIC) — often find suitable insurance covers for businesses, enabling them to operate without risks.

 There are many insurance policies that businesses can protect themselves from.
 The following piece shows the most common amongst them.